CCheek/my_really_cool_project/README.txt

 This is the best project
-This will help you with life and Git.
+This will help you with life and Git
+Better than yours